-Previous Permit Effective Date: Previous Permit Expiration Date: September 1, 2018 August 31, 2023
+Previous Permit Effective Date: September 1, 2018 Previous Permit Expiration Date: August 31, 2023

 The permittee submitted a permit renewal application on September 21, 2022, with all additional information received by October 21, 2022.
-It is proposed that the previous discharge permit be reissued for a 5-year term in accordance with regulations promulgated at 40 C.F.R. § 122.46(a).
+The previous discharge permit is being reissued for a 5-year term in accordance with regulations promulgated at 40 C.F.R. § 122.46(a).